 Decide on bridal party members

-This is an important discussion because your bridal party will help you closely during the wedding planning journey.
+This is an important discussion because your bridal party (wedding party) will help you closely during the wedding planning journey.
 They can be a good source of good vibes and assistance as you handle wedding planning tasks.
 Pick them wisely.

 More importantly, if you don’t want to have a bridal party, that’s also great!
 Ensure that you share this with your partner right from the very beginning.